top of page

 That's what a Cardkive memory book makes possible.
 And it starts with the pile you already have.

-Who This Is For
+Who This Is For: Graduates

-If you're a recent graduate (high school or college), Cardkive is an easy way to preserve something you'd otherwise lose to a closet.
-If you're a parent watching your kid cross a stage this spring, a Cardkive graduation card box makes a genuinely thoughtful congratulations gift for the graduate in your life.
-And if you're a gift shopper looking for something that goes beyond the usual, this is the kind of present people actually talk about.
+If you're a parent watching your kid cross a stage this spring, a Cardkive graduation card book makes a genuinely thoughtful congratulations gift for the graduate in your life — and one they'll actually use.
+It's the kind of graduation keepsake gift that goes beyond the usual.

 Grandson in cap and gown, hugging his grandmother at graduation, a milestone memory worth turning into a keepsake